ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The following error alerts are defined:

-- connectionError: There is an error in the TLS session establishment (TLS error codes should be reported-up to gateway level)
+- connectionError: There is an error in the TLS session establishment (TLS error codes should be reported-up to the gateway level)

 - badCertificate: The gateway certificate was corrupt, contained signatures, that did not verify correctly, etc.